The Occupy Movement Needs Leadership Now

 Fellow brothers and sisters of the 99% movement, I am here to share with you that leadership does not have to be a dirty word.
 Yes, it is rare, but there are goodly leaders out there who are truly servants of the people, who put the needs of others before themselves.
 Leadership and management founded upon truth and goodness, comprised of men and women of virtue and pure motive can be a reality, and this type of new paradigm governance is the destiny of our planet.
 The Occupy movement has some soul searching to do and important decisions to make.
 I hope that in their consensus process they come to a consensus that a new system of leadership is needed and that good leaders are found and followed.

-NOTE FROM THE AUTHOR: Many of the ideas and concepts on leadership that I have expressed in this article were inspired by the teachings of Gabriel of Urantia.
+NOTE FROM THE AUTHOR: Many of the ideas and concepts on leadership that I have expressed in this article were inspired by the teachings of Van of Urantia.

 Share this article: